HwWobbe/Wip-Main/README.md

 * Civic Atlas may provide information that can be used to assess internal Referential Integrity
   * this could lead to the development of a Trust for specific, large transactions
     * consider the use of floor limits (prior to debit cards) in Merchant Credit Card processing
+  * consider re-purposing this repo for use with CivicAtlas
 * try to integrate the RstT VeryTrue concepts
   * let Rst know when this is done